-I’m in a real foundation funk at the moment, stuck between craving the full coverage flawless look that Estée Lauder Double Wear gave me in my 20’s, and the lighter cream goodness the (now discontinued) Dr. Jart BB Cream has been giving me in my 30’s.
-As a compromise I’ve been wearing Lancôme Teint Idole Ultra 24H for the last couple of years, but I’ve become increasingly frustrated with it’s tendency to settle into my fine lines; so I’m on the hunt for a glowy, oily skin friendly replacement.
+I’m in a real foundation funk at the moment, stuck between craving the full coverage flawless look that Estée Lauder Double Wear [affiliate link] gave me in my 20’s, and the lighter cream goodness the (now discontinued) Dr. Jart BB Cream has been giving me in my 30’s.
+As a compromise I’ve been wearing Lancôme Teint Idole Ultra 24H [affiliate link], but I’ve become increasingly frustrated with its tendency to settle into my fine lines; so I’m on the hunt for a glowy, oily-skin-friendly replacement.

-Pro Glow has been available in the US for ages but has only recently been released in the UK exclusively via Amazon.
+Pro Glow has been available in the US for ages but at the time of writing has only recently been released in the UK exclusively via Amazon.
 This product has received absolute rave reviews from the beauty blogging scene, and on paper it sounds like it could be the answer to my foundation dilemma.
-Although marketed for Normal to Dry skin, I’ve seen excellent reviews from all skin types, so figured it was worth a punt…
+Although marketed for Normal to Dry skin, I’ve seen excellent reviews from all skin types, so figured it was worth a punt.

 L’Oreal Infallible Pro Glow FIRST IMPRESSIONS

 The clip above shows the first time I applied Pro Glow, and my initial impressions were not promising to say the least.
 I applied it first with my fingers, because I like to feel how the product works on my face, I then used a beauty blender when it became apparent that a second layer was required.